drunkwinter/Simple-YouTube-Age-Restriction-Bypass/README.md

 The userscript `Simple-YouTube-Age-Restriction-Bypass.user.js` and extension should now be located in the `dist` folder.
 > The extension is compiled to both Manifest [V2](https://developer.chrome.com/docs/extensions/mv2) and [V3](https://developer.chrome.com/docs/extensions/mv3/intro).

+## Disclaimer

+`Simple YouTube Age Restriction Bypass` is for educational and informational purposes only.
+It is not intended to encourage or facilitate any unauthorized access to restricted content on YouTube or any other platform.

+The use of this project or any related code is at your own risk.
+You are solely responsible for complying with the terms of service, guidelines, and legal requirements set by YouTube or any other platform you interact with.

 ## Contributors